canonical/checkbox/providers/certification-server/debian/canonical-certification-server.rst

 TEST PLAN SELECTION
 ===================

-The command 'canonical-certification-server' will allow you to select test any test plan.
+The command 'certify-advanced' will allow you to select test any test plan.
 The other commands will launch certification without the ability to alter selections and these are the commands that should be used for certification testing unless otherwise instructed.